JosesChan/Personal-Website/README.md

 # Personal Website
 Currently still in development.
 Website developed using tailwind and react.
+1. Install nodejs
-Open visual studio code and enter "npm start" in the terminal.
+2. Open project in visual studio code
+3. Enter "npm start" in the terminal.